 Scope and ownership

-This accessibility statement applies to the Panopto website (https://westminster.hosted.panopto.com).
-The Learning Innovation & Digital Engagement team is responsible for the digital accessibility of this website.
+This accessibility statement applies to the Pay Online website (https://payonline.westminster.ac.uk/).
+The Business Systems Operations team, within Information Systems and Support, is responsible for the digital accessibility of this website.

 Using the website

 This website is run by the University of Westminster.
 We want as many people as possible to be able to use this website, which means that you should be able to:

 - zoom in up to 300% without the text spilling off the screen

 - navigate the website using just a keyboard

 - navigate the website using speech recognition software